-There is a current craze among artist for daily painting.
+There is a current craze among the art community for daily painting.
 Artists are learning to paint daily and to paint often.

-There are websites where you can sell your daily paintings.
+There also is a website where you can sell your daily paintings.
 Or you can put them up for sale or auction on eBay.

 People often ask, "How long does it take to learn to paint - to become an artist?"